Circle of Ice: the History of ICEHOTEL in Sweden

-On a frosty day in 1989, a number of artists gathered in a workshop led by two Japanese artists and learned to sculpt in ice.
-The ice was fetched from Torne River; the largest National River we have in Sweden.
-The intention was to make a joint art exhibition and little could be imagined what this little workshop would lead to.
+On a frosty day in 1989, several artists gathered in a workshop led by two Japanese artists and learned to sculpt on ice.
+The ice was fetched from the Torne River; the largest National River we have in Sweden.
+The intention was to make a joint art exhibition and little could be imagined of what this little workshop would lead to.

-Today, 31 years later, artists' never-ending creativity together with the ICEHOTEL team has resulted in one of the world's most unique hotel experiences, in Jukkasjärvi 200 km north of the Arctic Circle and only 17 km from Kiruna in Swedish Lapland.
+Today, 31 years later, artists' never-ending creativity and the ICEHOTEL team have resulted in one of the world's most unique hotel experiences, in Jukkasjärvi 200 km north of the Arctic Circle and only 17 km from Kiruna in Swedish Lapland.

 Ice Business - This is ICEHOTEL and ICEHOTEL 365

-Through the years you've been ably to get ice cold cocktails and drinks in ICEBAR's by ICEHOTEL on world destinations like Stockholm, London, Tokyo, Qingdao, Copenhagen, Shanghai, Istanbul and Milano, to name a few.
+Through the years you've been able to get ice-cold cocktails and drinks in ICEBAR's by ICEHOTEL on world destinations like Stockholm, London, Tokyo, Qingdao, Copenhagen, Shanghai, Istanbul, and Milano, to name a few.

-The unique design of each ICEHOTEL is an important and creative part of the whole experience for a visitor so the Artists are quiet naturally ICEHOTEL's biggest asset when it comes to recruiting a strong team.
-There are usually about 50% new artists and 50% experienced artists every year who come to the ICEHOTEL to create a new and completely unique hotel.
+The unique design of each ICEHOTEL is an important and creative part of the whole experience for a visitor to the Artists are quite naturally ICEHOTEL's biggest asset when it comes to recruiting a strong team.
+There are usually about 50% new artists and 50% experienced artists every year who come to the ICEHOTEL to create a new and unique hotel.

-The hotel size in its entirety is about 5,500 sqm and consists of 40,000 cubic meters of snow and ice.
+The hotel's size in its entirety is about 5,500 sqm and consists of 40,000 cubic meters of snow and ice.
 This requires careful planning.

-To build between 60-80 rooms, ice bar, ice chapel and art gallery, it takes about 3000 tons of snow - or "snis" (sneeze) which is a combination of snow and ice - and 1500 tons of pure Torne ice.
+To build between 60-80 rooms, an ice bar, an ice chapel, and an art gallery, it takes about 3000 tons of snow - or "snis" (sneeze) which is a combination of snow and ice - and 1500 tons of pure Torne ice.

 This is the ICEHOTEL visitors

-ICEHOTEL also has fully equipped conference rooms at guests' disposal, so a large part of the visitors are business travelers, ie conference and incentive travelers.
+ICEHOTEL also has fully equipped conference rooms at guests' disposal, so many visitors are business travelers, ie conference and incentive travelers.